obruchez/imdb-stats/README.template.md

 <img src="https://raw.githubusercontent.com/obruchez/imdb-stats/master/results/minimum-ratings.10000.png" width="600">

-Example: let's say you only have the time to watch 1,500 feature film.
-These are the minimum ratings for various minimum vote counts:
+Example: let's say you only have the time to watch 1,500 feature films.
+These are the minimum ratings for various minimum number of votes:

 $minimumRatings